filecoin-project/lotus/documentation/en/cli-lotus.md

-   list-claims                    List claims available in verified registry actor or made by provider if specified remove-expired-allocations     remove expired allocations (if no allocations are specified all eligible allocations are removed) remove-expired-claims          remove expired claims (if no claims are specified all eligible claims are removed) extend-claim                   extend claim expiration (TermMax) help, h                        Shows a list of commands or help for one command
+   list-claims                    List claims available in verified registry actor or made by provider if specified remove-expired-allocations     remove expired allocations (if no allocations are specified all eligible allocations are removed) remove-expired-claims          remove expired claims (if no claims are specified all eligible claims are removed) extend-claim                   extends claim expiration (TermMax) help, h                        Shows a list of commands or help for one command

 OPTIONS: